sarasate/unstyled/README.md

 # unstyled

 React components with minimal styling, easily to extend.
 Based on styled-components.
-Inspired by semantic-ui.
+Inspired by React Native components and SemanticUI.
 Will cover all common used html tags and adding convenient components for widely used UI elements.

 WIP: This package is in an early alpha stage.
 Breaking changes can occur without notification.
 Already used in production (caution!).
 Feedback and contributions are welcome.